aregsar/aregsarblog/blog/2020/production-oriented-laravel-project-setup-quickstart/index.md

 [Production Oriented Laravel Project Setup Quickstart](https://aregsar.com/blog/2020/production-oriented-laravel-project-setup-quickstart)

+In this article I am going to show my setup procedure to setup a new Laravel project with the following:

+- Authentication
+- Tailwind UI
+- Docker services for local development (mysql,redis,mailhog,elasticsearch)
+- Test MySQL database docker service for running feature tests
+- Configuration for Application, Session, Cache and Queue to use Redis locally and in production
+- script to start the docker services

 ## Seting up a new Laravel project

 First create a new project as instructed here: